dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## [ApiController], ActionResult

-In ASP.NET Core 2.1, improved support for OpenAPI specification(previously known as **Swagger**)) has been added to Web API. `ActionResult<T>` is a new type added to allow an application to return either a response type or any other action result (similar to IActionResult), while still indicating the response type.
+ASP.NET Core 2.1 add new programming conventions that make it easier to build clean and descriptive web APIs. `ActionResult<T>` is a new type added to allow an application to return either a response type or any other action result (similar to IActionResult), while still indicating the response type.
 The `[ApiController] attribute has also been added as the way to opt in to Web API-specific conventions and behaviors.

 For more information, see [Build Web APIs with ASP.NET Core](xref:web-api/index)